Investment Summary for Broadway Play

 Budget & Investment Summary

-Front money to jump-start the production and contract Broadway professionals raised 70% more than our goal and is closed.
-We are now in the second phase – production funding, which includes contracts from celebrity actors and a theatre and need to raise:
+Front money to jump-start the production and contract Broadway professionals is closed.
+We are now in the second phase—production funding, which includes contracts from celebrity actors and a theatre and need to raise at least:

-♦ Partner producers receive their entire investment back before Walking Path Entertainment LLC, our production company, begins to share in the profits.
+♦ Partner producers receive their entire investment back before Walking Path Entertainment LLC, our production company, shares in any profits.

 ♦ After their initial investment is recouped, investors share, based on their percentage, 50% of the net running profits.